MSc Computer Science (conversion)Find a programme

-In the second part of the course, you study, in depth, a selection of key topics in computer science.
-Having studied these topics, you will have the necessary background to begin work on your final projects.
-Furthermore, you must be capable of managing all levels of computer systems in your future careers.
+In the second part of the programme you will study a selection of key topics in computer science in depth.
+Having studied these topics, you will have the necessary background to begin work on your final project.
+Furthermore, you will be capable of managing all levels of computer systems in your future careers.

 - Object-Oriented Programming with Java